gan99/Neo4j/README.md

 Hi Jennifer,

+Thank you for your response.

+We are currently working with the January dataset, and as of now, the most recent data has not yet flowed into our project pipeline.
+We will need some time to process the latest data once it becomes available before we can extract and share more recent samples with you.

+I’ll keep you updated as soon as we receive the newer data.

+Regards,
+Ganesh Reddy Mannem

+Hi Jennifer,

 Thank you for checking.

 At the moment, we are working only with the January dataset from visionip.V_L1_VISIONIP_US_FRAUD_AIF, and we do not have access to any data within the past 90 days.
 Unfortunately, we’re unable to retrieve more recent samples at this time.